 - Applicants with unresolved complaints pending shall not be licensed in Delaware until all proceedings have been resolved.

-- Clinical fellows must obtain a temporary permit; it is valid for one year and may be renewed up to three times.
+Clinical fellows must obtain a temporary license; it is valid for one year and may be renewed up to three times.

 Must complete 30 continuing education (CE) hours per biennial renewal cycle, dual licensed must complete 15 CEs in each specialty area per two-year license.

 Board of Speech Pathologists, Audiologists, and Hearing Aid Dispensers

 For further information on laws and regulations for speech-language pathologists and audiologist, please visit these websites: